svdoever/svdoever.github.io/src/pages/XM_Cloud_Play_Summit_Demo.md

 series: post series name.
 ---

-In my post [Running the XM Cloud SXA Starter on your local machine](https://www.sergevandenoever.nl/XM_Cloud_SxaStarter/) I showed how you can experiment with XM Cloud on you local machine using Docker containers, wiyjout having access to an organization in the [Sitecore Cloud portal](https://porta.sitecorecloud.io).
+In my post [Running the XM Cloud SXA Starter on your local machine](https://www.sergevandenoever.nl/XM_Cloud_SxaStarter/) I showed how you can experiment with XM Cloud on you local machine using Docker containers, without having access to an organization in the [Sitecore Cloud portal](https://portal.sitecorecloud.io).
 Good to have a glimpse to that post before continuing here so you know what to expect.
 Although the setup of the **Play!
 Summit** demo app is even easier!

 Next to the repository I used in the above post (the SXA Starter template repository), there is also the [Play!
 Summit for XM Cloud](https://github.com/sitecorelabs/Sitecore.Demo.XmCloud.PlaySummit) repository.